kevinhwang91/nvim-bqf/README.md

 #### fzf mode

+Press `zf` in quickfix window will enter fzf mode.

 fzf in nvim-bqf supports `ctrl-t`/`ctrl-x`/`ctrl-v` key bindings that allow you to open up an item in a new tab, a new horizontal split, or in a new vertical split.